mcribei1/expense-tracker-/README.md

 print(f"\nViewing expenses for (catefory_to_view:")
 tracker.view.expenses_by_category(category_to_view)

-Contributions
+#Contributions

-Two individuals from Kennesaw, GA each with unique backgrounds in finance and management.
-Pursuing informations systems degree that collboratively developing a responsively design a expenses track application.
+Two individuals from Kennesaw, GA each wihth unique backgrounds in finance and management.
+Pursuring informations systems degree that collboratively developing a responsively design a expenses track application.
     Memeber names:
       -Aziz Bezgunov
       -Janet Juarez Aguilar

 #Task List
 Aziz and Janet will both be responsible for making small updates and adding commit messages in our respsitory.

+#Objective
+This project provides the fundamental framework for gathering an overview of a user's daily expenses.
+Even while it might not have all the features of a professional cost monitoring program, it nonetheless aids users in starting the process of developing a better understanding of their everyday spending habits.